 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 There are some unique instances where you may be able to borrow against the value of your life insurance policy, although it is not always possible.
-This can be particularly helpful if you need to send a child to college or pay a mortgage.
+Getting a policy loan can be particularly helpful if you need to send a child to college or pay a mortgage.
 In these instances, having a substantial monetary value to borrow against can be a helpful tool.
+Let’s dive deeper into if you can borrow against life insurance and how a life insurance policy loan works.

 Can I borrow against my life insurance policy?

-Simply put, yes—you can borrow against your life insurance if the plan you choose has cash value.
-Cash value is a portion of your life insurance payment put into a savings-like account that grows tax-free over time.1 Cash value is typically found in whole life insurance plans and isn’t an option in term life insurance policies.2
+You can borrow against your life insurance if the plan you choose has cash value.
+Cash value is a portion of your life insurance payment put into a savings-like account that grows tax-free over time.1 The cash value component is typically found in whole life insurance plans and isn’t an option in term life insurance policies.1

 Peace of mind doesn't